yang-zhang-syd/yang-zhang-syd.github.io/_posts/2018-12-30-aws-notes-vpc.md

 * When a VPC is created, an ACL, a Security Group and a Route Table is created.
 * ACL can be assigned to multiple subnets.
 * Security Groups are assigned to instances.
+* Once a VPC is set to Dedicated hosting, it is not possible to change the VPC or the instances to Default hosting.
+You must re-create the VPC.